benscott/scratchpads-training/content/revisions.rst

    .. figure:: /_static/Revisions_compare.png

-Note: If a field accepts HTML input, it might be easiet to view changed without HTML tags - to remove the HTML tags click on *Marked down*
+Note: If a field accepts HTML input, it might be easiest to view changed without HTML tags - to remove the HTML tags click on *Marked down*